GrandEchoWhiskey/grandechowhiskey/README.md

 # Hi, I'm Eric.
 #### I'm currently working on a game very simmilar to zelda; on my portfolio website, and some of my python scripts.
 > Why so much work at once?
-Because It is good for the brain to change sometimes.
+Lua and C# isn't required as much as a good portfolio right now. 😄

 ---